CODARcode/z-checker-installer/README.md

 - gcc
 - perl
 - git
+- texlive
+- ghostscript(gsview) (z-checker-install.sh can install it automatically if missing)
-- latexmk (z-checker-install.sh will install latexmk automatically is it's not installed)
+- latexmk (z-checker-install.sh will install latexmk automatically if missing)
-- gnuplot (z-checker-install.sh will install gnuplot automatically is it's not installed)
+- gnuplot (z-checker-install.sh will install gnuplot automatically if missing)

 ## Testing/Installation method